 Concept Relevance

-Successful ontology modelling depends on being able to model appropriate and useful relations and classes for the domain in question.
-It should be emphasized that the goal of developing an ontology cannot be to model ‘everything’ but is rather to model the necessary and well understood concepts and relations for some domain.
-The principles of conceptual relevance guide the modeller in determining the priorities, limits and general organization units for the modelling exercise.
+Successful ontology modelling depends on being able to model appropriate and useful relations and classes for the domain under investigation.
+It should be emphasized that the goal of developing an ontology cannot be to model “everything” but is rather to model the necessary and well-understood concepts and relations for some domain.
+The principles of conceptual relevance guide the modeller in determining the priorities, limits, and general organization units for the modelling exercise.

 Under this topic, we identify four principles: